ningweinw/jmc-mining-app/README.md

 This is for simple seed mean app at it basic level for learning.

-Updated on 4-Aug for feature-2 and feature-1 modifief by David
+Updated on 6-Aug for feature-2 by Developer-A